yesming/project_1_navigation/README.md

 **Note : The version of pytorch is 1.4.0.
 The original version from udacity is 0.4.0.
 Due to the version of numpy, I upgraded the version of pytorch.**

-## Prerequisites
+## **Prerequisites**
-OS: Ubuntu 20.04
+- OS: Ubuntu 20.04
-install anaconda
+- anaconda
+- setup virtual environment using 'python' folder

 ## Dependencies
 TODO: conda list

 ## The code structure of this project
-- aa
+- p1_navigation
-  - bb
+  -
   - cc

 ## How to start